How to Prepare for CLAT in 3 Months?

 How to prepare for CLAT in 3 months – The topics you need to study

-While CLAT is majorly an aptitude test designed to test your reasoning, analytical, and communication skills, focusing on crucial recurring topics can give you an edge.
-This list of topics will come in especially handy if you are worrying about how to prepare for CLAT in 3 months.
-After all, a condensed study plan needs to be highly focused on the most relevant topics.
+While CLAT is an aptitude test designed to test your reasoning, analytical, and communication skills, focusing on crucial recurring topics can give you an edge.
+This list of topics will be especially handy if you worry about preparing for CLAT in 3 months.
+After all, a condensed study plan must focus on the most relevant topics.

 CLAT English language important topics